Social media posts paint picture of Hobbs mother’s mental distress before killing son

-LUBBOCK, Texas — Mary Johnson, the Hobbs mother who stabbed her son to death as well as stabbed herself is at a Lubbock hospital recovering from self-inflicted stab wounds.
+LUBBOCK, Texas — Mary Johnson, the Hobbs mother who stabbed her son to death and stabbed herself, is at a Lubbock hospital recovering from self-inflicted stab wounds.

 11-year-old who died told investigator his mother stabbed him